logcossin/ForReport/fermentec4.md

 * Antibacterial resistance gene analysis was performed by [staramr v0.10.0](https://github.com/phac-nml/staramr).
 ----

-* No virulence factor or antibacterial resistance gene was found in all 3 strains.
+* No virulence factor was found in all 3 strains.
+* *clpL* heat resistance gene was found in all 3 strains.